Jose-Verdu-Diaz/hipo/README.md

 Create conda environment.
 This project has been created for Python 3.10.2 and won't be maintained for any other version.

+Specifying the Python version on Win10 has been reported to cause some **problems when installing the requirements**.
+If this is your case, try removing and creating again the environment without specifying the Python version.

 ```console
 $ conda create -n envname python=3.10.2
 ```